jbpoline/ohbm2014_talk_imaging_genetics/talk.md

 * reproducibility / error rate
     - Silver, Montanna, Nichols (beware of low threshold forming clusters)
-    - Not a problem ?
+    - Meyer-Lindenberg et al., 2008: Not a problem ?
 False positives in imaging genetics.
-Meyer-Lindenberg et al., 2008.
 However ...
     - Flint and Mufano: First 2002 5-HTT result is unlikely

 What are the solutions: technical